Swinging through northern Wisconsin: Hayward

 Holes No. 7 and 13 have knee-knocking carries from tee to green over areas that have been untouched by human beings since the Ojibwe lived nearby.
 No. 13 was selected as one of Wisconsin’s “Great 18.”

 A couple of the fairways are sloped away from the natural curve of the hole, which forces a shaped shot that may not be the strength of the everyday golfer.
-In the last few years, however, the woods near the fairways have been brushed and cleared, so you have a chance of a recovery shot if you stray.
+But the woods near the fairways have been brushed and cleared, so you have a chance of a recovery shot if you stray.

 With the five par threes and par 71 total, the course plays short at 6,062 yards from the back tees, but the slope of 137 will offer plenty of golf for all players.

-While you’re there, visit the resort for a look at its wall of fame.
-It gives a pictorial history of the area and the family’s involvement, from Anna and Phillip in the early 20th century through Hans and Gladys, Phillip and Kathy and now to PC.
+While you’re there, visit the resort for a look at its wall of fame, which gives a pictorial history of the area.

-Telemark Golf Course, also near Cable, offers an inexpensive big-course option, with green fees set at a low $30 for peak-time play.
+Telemark Golf Course, also near Cable, offers an inexpensive big-course option.
 The course features a relatively flat front nine with a back nine that more resembles the local ski hill.

 Telemark Lodge, in sight of the golf clubhouse, is a separate operation and has opened and closed, plagued by financial difficulties.

-The folks who own Telemark also own Spider Lake Golf Resort, which is 40 miles away by paved road or about eight miles on a woodsy stretch of gravel.
-Spider Lake is a nine-holer that you can play for $13, or figure out your own stay-play-fish-swim package with an overnight at the resort.
+The folks who own Telemark also own the nine-hole Spider Lake Golf Resort, which is 40 miles away by paved road or about eight miles on a woodsy stretch of gravel.

 Other nine-hole courses in the area include Barker Lake Golf Course Legend.
 A Scottish links-style course allegedly built by one of those Chicago gangsters, it sits on the shores of Barker Lake, about 25 miles east of Hayward.